WE’VE ROUNDED UP 6 OF THE BEST PODCAST MIXERS FOR WHEN YOU WANT TO GET SERIOUS ABOUT CREATING THE PERFECT PODCAST SETUP

 If you have a smaller sized set up this is perfect as even though it’s an 6-channel mixer, it’s very compact without scrimping on quality of connections.
 We love this option as it's super affordable and offers great connectivity to your devices so you can record, playback and mix on the fly utilising the user-friendly layout.

 There are 2 combi inputs so you can connect microphones as well as line level instruments.
 If you haven’t got a lot of room and you want superb control over your sound without going digital, this is a great option.

 4. YAMAHA MG10XU USB MIXING DESK

 We feel the Yamaha MG10XU USB Mixing Desk is one of the best mixers for podcasts thanks to the large number of channels (10 in total), +48V phantom power for condenser mics (an essential for spoken word) and the extremely useful USB connectivity.

+There is actually a USB interface built-in to the mixer which allows you to record your podcast directly to your DAW, thus removing the need for an audio interface.
 The ‘D-PRE’ mic preamps offer incredible sound quality that you’ll really notice when listening back to your session and a sonic quality that your listeners will appreciate during streaming.
 Each microphone input features phantom power so you can safely use any condenser microphones you might have and benefit from Yamaha’s coveted MG series compression which allows you to boost your low signals and improve all-round consistency without the need for external processors.
 This means you basically get radio station quality sound on a budget.